ju-am/ROMLauncher/readme/readme.txt

 unless you want to launch e.g. retroarch with a specific core.

 >---[ROM Directories] : One or more directories containing ROMs for this system.
+You can use the 'Search Directory' button to search for directories, then use the 'Make Relative' button to convert the paths to relative paths, if possible (this is optional).

 >---[ROM File Types] : File-types of ROMs.
 Add without punctuation.